2waysz/MiraiDeface/README.md

        Created 5/29/2023

+        - One of my first Projects in C

         - Install gcc (Example Debian Based "apt install gcc")

         - How To Run? (gcc main.c -o Henti -Wextra)